 50 Scientifically Proven Ways to Be Persuasive is a pop psych book, where a bunch of research in psychology is distilled into one readable volume.
 50 scientifically proven ways constitute 50 chapters of the book, longest of which take 7 pages.
+The authors take the position that persuasion is a science, not art, hence with the right approach anybody can become the master in the skill of persuasion.
+10 Ways to Build a Cult-Like Following.
 By JK Ellis Author of Mind Control 101 Recently I was contacted by a very successful Internet marketer who asked me what I would suggest to someone who wanted to create a cult-like following.

 This is right down my ally so I gave him some very good advice that he couldn't wait to put into action but the question got me thinking.
 What steps are there for anyone who wants people to want his/her attention and wisdom?
-How to Write a Business Plan - Mahalo Writing a business plan is an easy way to help create a focus for your business and educate others about it.
+How to Write a Business Plan - Mahalo.
+Writing a business plan is an easy way to help create a focus for your business and educate others about it.

 A well composed business plan can be used to procure a loan and get investors.
 If you don't know how to write a business plan, then this page will help guide you through the process, step by step.
 A business plan is best described as a resume for your business.
 It provides a description of your business as well as identifying goals and providing a road map for the future.
 It can be used to help you get a loan or investors and can be a way of informing your personnel, suppliers and others about your company.
 This page gives information on the most essential elements of a business plan including the Executive Summary, Company Overview, Market Analysis, Marketing and Sales Strategy, Operations Plan, Management Plan, and Financial Data.

+One morning panel was moderated by Ryan Carson and featured Brad Feld, the Managing Director at the Foundry Group, Hans Hwang, VP Advanced Services, Cisco, and myself.
+During the course of our discussion, Ryan brought up a set of interesting questions: Should enterprises embrace blogging?
+How Not to Die (as an internet startup) August 2007 (This is a talk I gave at the last Y Combinator dinner of the summer.
 Fire your Boss!
-The Successful Home Freelancer's Guide Most people, at one time or another, have a job that rewards their time and effort with wages or salaries.
+The Successful Home Freelancer's Guide.
+Most people, at one time or another, have a job that rewards their time and effort with wages or salaries.
 An increasing number of people, however, are becoming dissatisfied with that time-and-effort economy and seek the greater rewards that a results economy can provide.